Scheduling with Gaps: New Models and Algorithms: Preliminaries

-\paragraph{Interval hitting.} For some of these scheduling problems, it is useful to consider the ``continuous'' analogue of the problem.
-These continuous variants are obtained by assuming that all release times and deadlines are spread very far apart; thus in the limit we can think of jobs as having length $0$.
-Each $r_j$ and $d_j$ (if deadlines are in the instance) is a point in time, and to ``schedule'' $j$ we choose a point in the interval $[r_j,d_j]$.
-Two jobs scheduled right next to each other end up being on the same point.
-This problem is then equivalent to computing hitting sets for a given collection of intervals on the real line, with some conditions involving gaps between the points in the hitting set.
+\paragraph{Interval hitting.} For some of our scheduling problems it is useful to consider their ``continuous'' analogues obtained by assuming that all release times and deadlines are spread very far apart; thus in the limit we can think of jobs as having length $0$.
+Each $r_j$ and $d_j$ (if deadlines are in the instance) is a point in time, and to ``schedule'' $j$ we assign it to a point in the interval $[r_j,d_j]$.
+Two jobs that would be assigned to consecutive slots in a discrete schedule will then end up being on the same point.
+This continuous problem is then equivalent to computing a hitting set for a given collection of intervals on the real line, with some conditions involving gaps in-between its consecutive points.

-More formally, in the hitting-set problem we are given a collection of intervals $I_j = [r_j,d_j]$ on the real line, where $r_j,d_j$ are real numbers.
-(For scheduling problems without deadlines, we can let all $d_j$ to be some sufficiently large number or $\infty$.)
+More formally, in the hitting-set problem we are given a collection of intervals $I_j = [r_j,d_j]$, where $r_j,d_j$ are real numbers.
 Our objective is to compute a set $H$ of points such that $H\cap I_j\neq\emptyset$ for all $j$.
 This set $H$ is called a \emph{hitting set} of the intervals $I_1,I_2,...,I_n$.
+(This formalism corresponds to scheduling problems with deadlines and where all jobs need to be scheduled; it can be easily adapted in a natural way to other variants that we study, when jobs may not have deadlines, or when some jobs do not need to be scheduled.)